 5. SINGLE APPRAISAL VALUATION ELIMINATES SURPRISES

-Two-Time Close loans are usually going to require two separate appraisals, by separate appraisers, both paid for by the borrower.
+A traditional two-time close construction loan is usually going to require two separate appraisals, by separate appraisers, both paid for by the borrower.
 The first is done for the construction loan and the second done for the “take-out” loan when the house has been completed, usually around a year later.

-The maximum loan amount is determined by calculating the loan to value ratio (i.e., divide the loan amount by the value and you will get the loan to value.)
+The maximum loan amount is determined by calculating the loan to value ratio (i.e., divide the loan amount by the value and you will get the loan to value).
 If the second appraisal comes in at a value less than the original, then the borrower will have to make up the difference in cash – a big surprise!